HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 Peter's Family Tree.
 An Emorian royal genealogy for the period of the Late Charas.
 Includes minor spoilers for Law Links and Blood Vow.

-This text, or a variation on it, was originally published at duskpeterson.com as part of the cycle The Great Peninsula.
-Copyright © 2011-2016 Dusk Peterson.
+This text, or a variation on it, was originally published at duskpeterson.com as part of the series The Three Lands.
+Copyright © 2011-2018 Dusk Peterson.
 Some rights reserved.
 The text is licensed under a Creative Commons Attribution Noncommercial License (creativecommons.org/licenses/by-nc/3.0).
 You may freely print, post, e-mail, share, or otherwise distribute the text for noncommercial purposes, provided that you include this paragraph.
 The author's policies on derivative works and fan works are available online (duskpeterson.com/copyright.htm).